Magnetarman/WinToolkit/.github/Docs/PR_And_PullRequest.md

 >
 > The `/tools/` folder contains all functional modules of the toolkit.
 Each PowerShell file represents a specific feature that can be **developed and tested independently**.
 >
-> The compiler injects each module automatically into the main template during the build phase.
+> The compiler injects each module automatically into the assembled core (`wintoolkit-modules/`) during the build phase.

 | File                         | Description                                  |
 | ---------------------------- | -------------------------------------------- |